-Note: This version does not support the developer preview of macOS Mojave (10.14).
-Use the latest Little Snitch 4.1 Nightly Build on macOS Mojave.
+This version does not yet run on macOS Mojave (10.14).
+Please use the latest Little Snitch Nightly Build on macOS Mojave instead.

 Rule Groups are sets of rules that anyone can create and publish on their web server for others to subscribe to.
 Whenever changes to the rules are made by the publisher, subscribers receive these changes.

 This is useful for providing automatically updating blocklists, distributing a common set of rules to multiple computers in a corporate network, or for app developers who want to provide a set of rules to their customers to make it work seamlessly with Little Snitch.

 To let you test this feature we provide an example rule group.
 To subscribe to this group, open Little Snitch Configuration, choose New Rule Group Subscription from the File menu, and enter the following URL:

 You can find more information about subscribing and publishing in the documentation chapter Rule group subscriptions.